LLNL/PnMPI/README.md

 more details on MPI build configuration options.

 If you have problems, you may want to build PnMPI in debug mode.
-You can do this by supplying an additional paramter to `cmake`, e.g.:
+You can do this by supplying an additional parameter to `cmake`, e.g.:

     cmake \
       -DCMAKE_INSTALL_PREFIX=/path/to/install/destination \